Public comment on graphite one mining

 • The mine activities will be loud and non-stop, as the mine will operate 365 days per year, 24 hours per day.
 This will affect animals in the area.
 Residents of Nome reported they could hear the mining activity of Graphite One all the way from Pilgrim Hot Springs.

-The mine could harm an area that has significant cultural value
+Harm to an area that has significant cultural value

 • Brevig Mission holds a summer youth culture camp in Imuruk Basin.

-Impact to public health
+Harm to public health

 • Graphite One plans to mill and burn the ore to concentrate it prior to shipping, releasing graphite into the wind near a lagoon many families depend on for potable water.
 Graphite dust makes water undrinkable.